Martian1337/Martian1337/README.md

 # Explore the Cyber Realm 🌐

 Welcome to my world of cybersecurity, where passion meets expertise!
-I'm an Application Security Consultant at [Martian Defense](https://martiandefense.llc), a Junior Application Security Engineer, and a Technical Content Writer at [Medium](https://martian1337.medium.com).
+I'm an Application Security Consultant at [Martian Defense](https://martiandefense.llc), an Application Security Engineer, and a Technical Content Writer at [Medium](https://martian1337.medium.com).

 ## About Me

-I'm not just a cybersecurity enthusiast; I'm a relentless learner. 🎓 My journey involves continuous training and hands-on experience.
+I'm not just a cybersecurity enthusiast (unlike the modern trend where the "cyber enthusiast/infulencer" has no experience at all); I'm a relentless learner and technical trainer that is actively engaged in multiple domains within the cyberspace. 🎓 My journey involves continuous training and hands-on experience.
 I'm here to help you navigate the exciting realm of cybersecurity.

 - 💡 Passionate about making the digital world safer.
 - 🌱 Currently deep diving into the intricacies of application security engineering.